workwithcanary/canary-take-home/README.md

 > **Note**: There is no separate "merge" event in GitHub.
 Merges are detected via `pull_request` events where `action=closed` and `merged=true`.

-### Event Processing
+### Event Storage & Processing

-⚠️ **Events are NOT processed** — they are only:
+⚠️ **Events are stored but NOT processed** — they are:
 - Validated (signature check)
 - Parsed (extract event type and summary)
+- Stored as raw JSON in the database
 - Logged
 - Acknowledged (200 OK)

-This is intentional for Phase 3.
-Event processing would be added in a future phase.
+**Why events are not processed:**
+- This application demonstrates webhook integration, not business logic
+- Raw event storage allows future flexibility
+- Processing would require background jobs and additional infrastructure
+- The focus is on correct integration: OAuth scopes, signature validation, idempotent storage

 ### Local Testing with ngrok